 Not wanting more than what we need is fairly easy for me; forgiveness is more difficult.
 Both are good for everyone so I must try harder.

-Immigrants granted royal charters to rule southern North American colonies lived in states that experienced slower economic development and growth of a vibrant middle class than their Northern neighbors.
-Worst of all the royal belief that only the elite few deserve prosperity led to support of slavery which eventually caused this nation's bloodiest civil war and to this day still slows the economic development of Southern States .
+Worst of all the royal belief that only the elite few deserve prosperity eventually caused this nation's bloodiest civil war and to this day still slows economic development of former slave-holding states.

-South Americans and Central Americans, who came to America under the supervision of old world royalty and religious leaders, who considered it acceptable for a tiny minority of chosen people to prosper at the expense of everyone else, have also not prospered.
+The same pattern still exists in South and Central America.
+Colonies settled under the supervision of old world royalty and religious leaders, who considered it acceptable for a tiny minority of chosen people to own slaves have still not prospered.

-On the other hand even North Americans can become destructively selfish and greedy.
+On the other hand even modern day North Americans can be destructively selfish and greedy.
 Many currently elected political leaders and business executives have distorted the protestant work ethic in ways that favor themselves.

 America has become a "plutocracy" with 16,000 families at the very top doing quite well while most middle-class Americans find it increasingly difficult to make it economically unless at least two family members work full-time.
-As recently as thirty years ago this was the land of opportunity.
+This is recent development.